SfC Home > Physical Science > Astronomy >

 Kepler's Laws of Orbital Motion

-Kepler's Laws state that the orbits of planets are ellipses.
-In the 16th century, Polish astronomer Nicolaus Copernicus determined that the Earth and the planets orbit around the Sun.
+The background to these laws starts in the 16th century, when Polish astronomer Nicolaus Copernicus determined that the Earth and the planets orbit around the Sun.
 Previously, scientists thought everything revolved around the Earth.
 Copernicus thought the orbits were circles.

 Then about 75 years later, German mathematician Johannes Kepler found that the orbits were not circles, but ellipses.
 He formulated three laws as to how planets and other space objects travel, when in an orbit.
 These became known as Kepler's Laws.